MacArthur Fellows

 • Potential for the Fellowship to facilitate subsequent creative work

-The MacArthur Fellows Program is intended to encourage people of outstanding talent to pursue their own creative, intellectual, and professional inclinations.
 In keeping with this purpose, the Foundation awards fellowships directly to individuals rather than through institutions.
-Recipients may be writers, scientists, artists, social scientists, humanists, teachers, entrepreneurs, or those in other fields, with or without institutional affiliations.
-They may use their fellowship to advance their expertise, engage in bold new work, or, if they wish, to change fields or alter the direction of their careers.
+Recipients may be writers, scientists, artists, social scientists, humanists, teachers, entrepreneurs, or individuals in other fields, with or without institutional affiliations.

-A woman with shoulder length brown hair sits in a Physics lab.
+A woman with shoulder length brown hair writing on a white board in a lab.

 How Fellows are Chosen

-Nominees are brought to the Program's attention through a constantly changing pool of invited external nominators chosen from as broad a range of fields and areas of interest as possible.
-They are encouraged to draw on their expertise, accomplishments, and breadth of experience to nominate the most creative people they know within their field and beyond.
+Nominees are brought to the program's attention through a constantly changing pool of invited external nominators.
+Nominators come from as broad a range of fields and areas of interest as possible.
+They are encouraged to draw on their expertise, accomplishments, and breadth of experience to nominate the most creative and transformative people they know within their field and beyond.

 The Fellows Program does not accept applications or unsolicited nominations.

-A man with brown hair in a blue and white shirt sits and plays the mandolin.
+A man with brown hair in a blue and white shirt plays the piano.

-After a thorough, multi-step review, the Selection Committee makes its recommendations to the President and Board of Directors of the MacArthur Foundation.
-Announcement of the annual list is usually made in September.
+After a thorough, multi-step review, the Selection Committee makes its recommendations to the President and MacArthur Board of Directors.
+Announcement of the annual class is usually made in late September or early October.
 While there are no quotas or limits, typically 20 to 30 Fellows are selected each year.
-Since 1981, 1131 people have been named MacArthur Fellows.
+Since 1981, 1,131 people have been named MacArthur Fellows.

 Eligibility

-There are no restrictions on becoming a Fellow, except that nominees must be either residents or citizens of the United States, and must not hold elective office or advanced positions in government as defined by the statute.
+There are no restrictions on becoming a Fellow, except that nominees must be either residents or citizens of the United States and cannot hold elective office or advanced positions in government as defined by statute.

 Additional Information